 In Asia, you don’t see this.
 You don’t see, particularly within Buddhist societies.

-cultures and various belief systems is broad having lived in different places, but within Buddhist communities you don’t see this.
+cultures and various belief systems are broad, having lived in different places, but within Buddhist communities, you don’t see this.

 You don’t see the monks and the nuns going out into society to kind of rescue, save and fix people.